submah/docker-tutorials/local-docker-registry.md

       registry:
     ```

 ### Use Cases for Local Docker Registry
-    Now that you know pretty much everything you need to run a local registry, you might wonder: “But why should I use a local registry when I have all those nice options available?”.
+Now that you know pretty much everything you need to run a local registry, you might wonder: “But why should I use a localregistry when I have all those nice options available?”.
 There are a few reasons for that:
 - Total control of our registry and repositories
 - We need to set up a local network and to easily distribute images throughout it, to save the bandwidth
 - We have a closed network without internet access
 - Setting up a local CI build server that uses that registry
 - We don’t want to pay some crazy plans to cloud providers to host our repositories